 With its extensive collection of features and capabilities, QUARC presents a rapid control prototyping environment adaptable to virtually any mechatronic interface and scalable for complex multi-input and multi-output systems.
 This means you can reduce week-long development process to a few hours, turning overwhelmingly complex applications into feasible, even easy ones.
 The main features of QUARC include:

-The QUARC HIL API provide a whole new way of accessing hardware, creating a flexible and extensible framework supporting DAQ and external devices These blocks let you change the data acquisition card used by an entire diagram by changing a single parameter.
+The QUARC HIL API provides a whole new way of accessing hardware, creating a flexible and extensible framework supporting DAQ and external devices.
+By changing a single parameter, you can change the data acquisition card used by an entire diagram.

 For full details on QUARC features, visit the full documentation page and check the release notes.